 In a recent paper published in ACS Applied Materials and Interfaces (“Thermal percolation threshold and thermal properties of composites with high loading of graphene and boron nitride fillers”), a research team led by Dr. Alexander Balandin, Distinguished Professor at the Department of Electrical and Computer Engineering, University of California, Riverside (UCR) found that composites made from epoxy resin containing graphene could be used to dissipate excess heat from electronic devices.
 In particular the researchers looked at graphene composites with a high loading fraction—up to f ≈ 45 vol %—of randomly oriented electrically conductive graphene fillers and that of another highly thermally conductive material, boron nitride fillers.
 The graphene fillers outperformed the boron nitride fillers in terms of thermal conductivity enhancement.

 Both types of the composites revealed a distinctive thermal percolation threshold at the loading fraction fT > 20 vol %.
-“Percolation” relates to a theory of why something happens, in this case a critical concentration at which by adding a little bit more of conductive filler suddenly makes the thermal conductivity increases by an order of magnitude or more.
+“Percolation” relates to a theory of why something happens, in this case a critical concentration at which by adding a little bit more of conductive filler suddenly makes the thermal conductivity increase by an order of magnitude or more.

 The randomly oriented graphene fillers can deliver thermal conductivity values of above 12 W/mK.
 In contrast commercially available TIMs generally offer thermal conductivity in the range of 0.5 W/mK to 5 W/mK.